TJH0409/CW2024/README.md

   put all image.java files into a package and make changes to relevant codes

-  put all image.java files into a package and make changes to relevant codes
+  put all projectile files into a package and make changes to relevant codes

 Unexpected Problems: Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.